Virtual Try-On Now Available! Browse Frames to find your perfect pair.

 How Do Eye Doctors Diagnose Diabetic Retinopathy?

-An eye doctor can assess your retinal health during a comprehensive eye exam.
-The doctor will dilate your pupils with eye drops to better examine the inner structures of your eyes.
+Diabetic retinopathy is diagnosed through a comprehensive eye exam, where your eye doctor will assess your retinal health.
+The doctor will dilate your pupils with eye drops to better examine the inner structures of your eyes and provide an accurate diagnosis.

 The doctor may perform a test known as optical coherence tomography, which takes images of the retina to assess its thickness to check for the presence of diabetic retinopathy.

 Another test, called a fluorescein angiography, can help the eye doctor view blood vessels within your eye.
 During this procedure, the doctor injects dye into your arm, which travels through blood vessels and reaches your eyes.
-The dye appears bright yellow, which makes it easy for the doctor to see the tiny blood vessels in your retina.
+The dye appears bright yellow, making it easy for your doctor to see the tiny blood vessels in your retina.
 Using a specialized camera, the doctor takes images of your eyes to see if the blood vessel activity suggests diabetic retinopathy.

 Diabetes Photo